7Block Labs

 Why this matters now

-Over the next 24 months, several U.S. policies force multi‑party interoperability in ways that a tamper‑evident, shared log is uniquely good at:
+Over the next two years, a bunch of U.S. policies will push for multi-party interoperability in ways that a tamper-evident, shared log is really great at:

-• Medical device cybersecurity: section 524B now requires SBOMs and robust cyber plans in premarket submissions; FDA finalized guidance updates in 2025. (fda.gov)
+• Medical device cybersecurity: With section 524B now in play, manufacturers must include Software Bill of Materials (SBOMs) and solid cyber plans in their premarket submissions.
+The FDA is set to finalize some guidance updates in 2025.
+For more insights, check out the FDA's FAQ.

 1) DSCSA compliance at scale: product verification, interoperable traceability, and chargeback automation